czyzby/gdx-lml/mvc/README.md

 - Added `getPreference` methods to `PreferencesService`.
 Now you can also access preferences "manually" instead of injecting them.
 - Added `setCreateMissingDependencies` to `AutumnApplication`.
 Now you can easily turn off injection of not annotated classes without providers.

-1.3 -> 1.4:

-- Views are now additionally resized before showing, which fixes bugs with some viewports where not every screen was resized properly.
-- `@Property` was added along with `PreferencesService`.
-Now you can add your custom, fully managed preferences.
-See docs for more info.
-- Added additional controller removal methods to `InterfaceService`: `remove`, `removeDialog`, `destroyDialog`.

 ### Archive
 Older change logs are available in `CHANGES.md` file.